What Is LLC Insurance Coverage & How Much Does It Cost?

 Property insurance is a first-party coverage for the physical assets your business owns: buildings, furniture, and equipment.
 LLCs renting business space can get property insurance only for their business property.

 The coverage usually works on a named-peril basis, meaning covered losses are named—like fire, theft, or lightning damage.
-Commercial property usually limits coverage to the listed locations on the policy.
-If your LLC has tools and equipment you take to different locations, then you’ll want to ensure those are covered as well by adding either an endorsement to the property policy or purchasing inland marine insurance.
+Commercial property insurance usually limits coverage to the listed locations on the policy.
+If your LLC has tools and equipment you take to different locations, then you’ll want to ensure those are covered as well by adding either an endorsement to the property policy or purchasing a separate policy for inland marine insurance.

-Many providers will offer you general liability and commercial property bundled together as a single policy called a Business Owner’s Policy (BOP).
-The advantage of this is you have one policy for multiple coverages, and providers will usually offer a BOP for less than if you purchase both policies separately.
+Many providers will offer general liability and commercial property bundled together as a single policy called a business owner’s policy (BOP).
+The advantage of a BOP is that it combines multiple coverages under one policy, and providers will usually offer a BOP for less than if you purchase both policies separately.

 This insurance is often called errors & omissions (E&O) coverage.
 It is for claims that occur when your business made a mistake that either violated a contract or caused some form of financial harm to another involved party.
-LLCs that provide professional services or advice should consider professional liability.
+LLCs that provide professional services or advice should consider professional liability coverage.

-Some typical claims for this coverage are a
+Examples of typical claims for this coverage include:

-- Claim that a lawyer missed an important court deadline
+- A lawyer missed an important court deadline

-- Financial planner who provides investment advice causes financial distress to a client
+- A financial planner who provides investment advice causes a client financial distress

-Many providers will combine professional liability with general liability for LLCs that are in a professional service industry.
+Many providers will combine professional liability with general liability for LLCs in a professional service industry.

 If your LLC has one or more employees, your state probably requires you to carry workers’ compensation insurance.
 Some form of this insurance is required in every state except Texas and South Dakota because it helps injured employees with medical bills and lost wages.
 Some states, however, have specific rules for LLC owners, meaning the LLC members may be exempt from workers’ comp requirements.